javin141/Smart-Vending-Project/README.md

   - Run `docker build -t <container name> .`
   - To run the container, `docker run <container name> -p 6788:6788 -e <MONGODB_URL> -e <JWT_KEY>`
   - Service will be exposed on port 6788.
+  - WebSockets will be exposed on port 8765.

 ## Software Architecture description